-All three sites exhibited high concentrations of H_2S and methane, combined with high values of alkalinity.
-The high concentrations of H_2S are derived from the oxidation of organic material by sulfate-reducing bacteria.
-The relatively low concentrations of iron in carbonates, in contrast to siliciclastic-rich environments, means that the H_2S is not sequestered as iron sulfides.
-Consequently, concentrations of H_2S are able to reach high levels (>150,000 ppm at Site 1131).
-As a result of the high rate of sedimentation (>200 m/m.y.) and the position of the sites close to the continental shelf, these sites contained an initially high concentration of organic material.
-Under normal conditions, organic material would be oxidized first by oxygen and then by sulfate-utilizing bacteria, thereby creating alkalinity and H_2S .
-Although this process also takes place on the Eucla margin, the high-salinity brines underlying and within the Quaternary succession provide as much as three times the normal seawater sulfate concentrations; therefore, with sufficient organic material, significantly higher amounts of H_2S can be formed.
+All three sites exhibited high concentrations of hydrogen sulfide (H_2S) and methane, combined with high values of alkalinity.
+The high concentrations of H2S are derived from the oxidation of organic material by sulfate-reducing bacteria.
+The relatively low concentrations of iron in carbonates, in contrast to those found in locations adjacent to continental margins with a large amount of siliciclastic input, means that the H2S is not sequestered as iron sulfides.
+Consequently, concentrations of H2S are able to reach high levels (>150,000 ppm at Site 1129).
+As a result of the high rate of sedimentation (>200 m/m.y.) and the position of the sites close to the continental shelf, these sites contained an initial high concentration of organic material.
+Under normal conditions, the organic material would be oxidized first by oxygen and then by sulfate-utilizing bacteria, thereby creating alkalinity and hydrogen sulfide.
+Although this process also takes place in the Eucla margin, the high-salinity brines underlying and within the Pleistocene succession provide as much as three times the normal sulfate concentrations; therefore, with sufficient organic material, significantly higher amounts of hydrogen sulfide can be formed.
 As the sediments are buried, the concentration of sulfate is depleted in the sediment and a gradient is established between the sediments, the overlying seawater, and the underlying brine.
-As a result of the high sulfate concentration of the brine, the flux of sulfate diffusing into the zone of organic material remineralization is significantly greater than in a normal marine sediment, resulting in greater than normal sulfate reduction and higher alkalinity.

-In addition to H_2S , high concentrations of methane and the presence of other higher molecular-weight hydrocarbons were discovered in the sediments at Sites 1127, 1129, and 1131.
+Because of the high sulfate concentration of the brine, the flux of sulfate diffusing into the zone of organic material remineralization is significantly greater than in a normal marine sediment, thus resulting in greater than normal sulfate reduction and higher alkalinity.
+In addition to H2S, high concentrations of methane and the presence of other higher molecular-weight hydrocarbons were discovered in the sediments at Sites 1129, 1131, and 1127.
 At Site 1127, gas pockets in the core were found to contain as much as 73% methane and 365 ppm ethane.
-We suggest that these gases, including the higher molecularweight hydrocarbons, are bacterial in origin and generated in situ.
-Higher molecular-weight alkanes are generally only believed to form through thermogenic processes.
-However, the concentrations of ethane, propane, and butane did not increase with depth, but instead reached a maximum associated with the maximum in methane, indicating that these gases also originated within this portion of the sediment and were not thermogenic in origin (Fig. F9).
+We suggest that these gases, including the higher molecular-weight hydrocarbons, are bacterial in origin, being generated in situ.
+Higher molecular-weight alkanes are generally only believed to form through thermogenic processes (Fig. 9).
+However, the concentration of ethane, propane, and butane did not increase with depth, but instead reached a maximum associated with the maximum in methane, suggesting that these gases also originated in this portion of the sediment and were not thermogenic in origin.